 One of the main reasons for buying from the Apple Refurbished Store, aside from the lower cost, is that the devices all come with the same one-year limited warranty that you'll find on the brand-new versions.
 It's also worth noting that any parts used in the refurb will be official Apple ones and all come with brand-new batteries.

 The standard reduction on the Apple Refurbished Store is 15 percent.

 Buying older models from Apple

 If you're not worried about getting the absolute latest kit, an older Apple iPhone is an option and it doesn't have to be second-hand.

-Apple may be touting the virtues of its latest iPhone 11 Pro models, but if you look on the Apple Store you'll see that the iPhone 8 is still on sale, even though it was released back in the autumn of 2017.
+Apple may be touting the virtues of its latest iPhone models, but if you look on the Apple Store you'll see that the iPhone 8, 8 Plus, X, XS and XS Max, and the iPhone XR are still on sale.

-Of course, you'll miss out on some of the newer features offered in the latest models, but the iPhone 8 remains an excellent choice if you're happy with the 'old' design.
-At the time of writing you can pick up a 64GB iPhone 8 for £479/$479 or similarly specced iPhone 8 Plus for £579/$579, and these can be cheaper if you have a previous iPhone you can use as a trade-in.
+Of course, you'll miss out on some of the newer features offered in the latest models, but these older iPhones remain an excellent choice if you're happy with the 'old' designs.
+At the time of writing you can pick up a 64GB iPhone 8 Plus for £379/$379 or an iPhone XR for £499/$499, and these can be even cheaper if you have a previous iPhone you can use as a trade-in.